 As a Developer, What Do I Gain?

 Drupal has obviously established itself as an enterprise-class CMS, but under the hood, the architecture and coding practices have been more suited to PHP tinkerers than true software engineers.
-Looking back just 3 years to 2017, Spaghetti PHP, mostly procedural code, and config-in-the-database meant that Drupal just didn’t feel like the kind of system you expected to work on as a developer at that time.
+Looking back to Drupal 7, it was a lot of Spaghetti PHP, mostly procedural code, and config-in-the-database meant that Drupal just didn’t feel like the kind of system you expected to work on as a developer at that time.

-But D9 — as an extension of 8 — represents a fundamental rethinking of D7’s architecture, and the shift toward object orientation, Twig 2-based templates, config-in-files, and a host of other changes make it something that can attract and maintain the attention of more seasoned developers.
+But D10 — as an extension of the Drupal 8 rewrite — represents a fundamental rethinking of D7’s architecture, and the shift toward object orientation, Twig 2-based templates, config-in-files, and a host of other changes make it something that can attract and maintain the attention of more seasoned developers.
 Combine it with PHP 7.4.5, and you’ve got an architecture and development framework that feels much more contemporary.

 As a System Administrator, What Do I Gain?

-The most obvious answer to what D9 offers the system admins/IT folks is future-proofing.
-D7 and 8 will both eventually go the way of D6, left like an Apollo service module to float into space — appreciated, but no longer needed (or supported).
+The most obvious answer to what Drupal 10 offers the system admins/IT folks is future-proofing.
+Drupal 7 and other outdated versions will eventually go the way of D6, left like an Apollo service module to float into space — appreciated, but no longer needed (or supported).
 You’re going to have to upgrade at some point, and planning for that upgrade can’t happen soon enough.

 As a Content Manager, What Do I Gain?

-As a content manager, D9 probably won’t feel like a drastically different world.
+As a content manager, Drupal 10 probably won’t feel like a drastically different world, although the user experience will feel smoother and more up-to-date.
 It uses almost all of the same terms you’re used to: content types, nodes, taxonomy, views, etc., which means you won’t have to retrain yourself on how to manage content.
-It also uses CKEditor for editing body copy, which is probably the same editor you used in D7 and 8.
-Probably the most compelling content management modules that you’re not using — Quickedit and Paragraphs — have been available since version 7, and they’re worth another look now.
+It uses an updated CKEditor for editing body copy, a new administration theme, and sets the stage for visual content editing with modules like Layout Builder and Layout Paragraphs.

 As a content manager, one of the most important things for you to know about upgrading is this: Drupal is really a collection of modules, and your site’s administrative back end is the product of how all of those modules are configured to interact with one another.